 An important concept for a motorcycle rider to understand is the “friction zone”.
 This relates to the point at which the rider eases the grip on the clutch lever on the handlebar and the clutch, which connects the engine to the gearbox, begins to deliver power to the rear wheel.
 The best way to master the use of the clutch is by listening to how the bike responds, rather than simply looking at how far the clutch lever has been eased.
 You’ll then be better able to accelerate and change gears on your motorcycle without thinking too much about it.

-As you need to have held your learners permit for at least three months before going for your full licence, now is the perfect time to gain more experience on your motorcycle, learn the skills to be a safe effective rider, and lastly, enjoy the freedom that riding a motorcycle can bring you.
+As you need to have held your learners permit for at least three months before going for your full licence, and once you get your full license, make sure you have the best motorbike insurance as well, now is the perfect time to gain more experience on your motorcycle, learn the skills to be a safe effective rider, and lastly, enjoy the freedom that riding a motorcycle can bring you.